mhagiwara/paper-reviews/ie.md

     - Supervised monolingual models -> improve using bilingual parallel corpus
     - Multiview bilingual model: parametrize using one-to-one matching between nodes (named entities, node in parse tree).
 Example: ambiguous PP attachement in EN but not in ZH
     - Introduce the output of deliberately weakened monolingual models as features in the bilingual view
-    - Retrain monolingual model -> useful when lacking anotated data but bitexts are plentiful
+    - Retrain monolingual model -> useful when lacking annotated data but bitexts are plentiful

+* Ryan McDonald et al. Multi-Source Transfer of Delexicalizaed Dependency Parsers.
+EMNLP 2011. http://www.petrovi.de/data/emnlp11a.pdf
+  - Delexicalized dep parser trained in English (only rely on PoS tags, universal PoS tagset).
+Romance languages tend to transfer to one another.
+  - Seed a perceptron learner (direct transfer, "re-lexialize", parse parallel sentences on both sides, choose a parse which aligns best with Englishs)
+  - Arc-eager transition parser trained with Averaged perceptron with beam search (used MSTParser with similar results)
+  - Direct transfer UAS ~ 55% with gold-PoS (target langs.: Indo-European languages with significant parallel data), after projection ~ 60%
+  - Multi-source languages (concatination of the all the training data) -> 63.8% UAS
+  - Comparison with USR (universal syntactic rules; Naseem et al. 2010), PGI (phylogenetic grammar induction; Berg-Kirkpatrick 2010), PR (posterior regularization; Ganchev et al. 2009)
+  - UAS 39.9/41.7/43.3% for Arabic, Chinese, and Japanese using multi-source direct transfer

 Unsupervised NER
 ----------------